The 2023 Good Governance Awards will open for entries on June 1st.

 Stage 1: Screening of entries

 All entries received within the entry cut-off date are assessed and scored by a panel of assessors who review and score the annual reports using a customised score sheet.
-There are six areas that are assessed and marked.
-These are;
+See here for more details on the scoring criteria.

 The assessors use only the submitted document(s) when scoring the entries.
 Nonprofits that produce separate annual reports and financial statements should submit both documents otherwise, they risk losing marks for areas not addressed in the single document.